pangkahhwee/Data-Science/Prediction(Classification)/README.md

 ![Man_coughing.jpg](https://github.com/pangkahhwee/Data-Science/blob/main/Image/Covid19/Covid1.png)

+# Turning pandemic data into insight: A global visual journey through the COVID-19 crisis

 The project aims to leverage Python for comprehensive data analysis and visualization.
 Using the “Our World in Data” dataset, I will explore metrics like cases, deaths, vaccinations and testing across countries.
 The primary focus is on applying core Python data science libraries: Pandas for data manipulation and Matplotlib and Seaborn for visualization.
 I will progress through seven key activities, starting with data loading and cleaning data.
 I will then perform exploratory analysis to understand global and regional trends over time.
 I will create visualizations like bar charts, line plots and heatmaps to uncover patterns.
 I will also conduct time-series analysis of daily cases and vaccination rates.
 A significant component involves in-depth country-specific analysis based on user input.
 This project further explores derived metrics such as fatality and positivity rates and I will investigate potential correlations with external factors like smoking rates and hospital bed availability.
 This hands-on project is designed to solidify my practical skills in data cleaning, feature engineering, statistical exploration and effective data storytelling through visualization.

 ## Table of Contents